 As part of the Preliminary Engineering (60%) and Pre-Final Design (95%) submittals, Part II of the ESIS shall be completed.
 The ESIS Part II submittals will enable the Illinois Tollway and the DSE to determine if the overall project design has changed since the earlier ESIS submittals were completed, thereby identifying new issues or impacts that were not originally anticipated.
 The ESIS Part II submittals also document measures that are anticipated to be taken to identify, minimize, or abate impacts to air quality.
-The ESIS Part II submittals shall be completed on e-Builder.
+The ESIS Part II submittals shall be completed on the WBPM system.

 The Pre-Final Design will have incorporated all of the measures to reduce and/or avoid potential impacts.
-These measures, if appropriate, shall be shown on the drawings as well as be described in the text.
-Article 6.8.7 below describes how the contract documents, symbology, specifications, and drawings shall be incorporated.
+These measures, if appropriate, shall be shown on the contract plans as well as be described in the text.
+Section 6.8.7 below describes how the contract documents, symbology, specifications, and contract plans shall be incorporated.